 There are so many fun things for kids to do at Walt Disney World that don’t cost anything.
-From unique transportation to building unique things there is just so much to enjoy while on a budget.
+From unique transportation to building unique things, there is just so much to enjoy while on a budget.

 Top 10 Free Things for Kids

 - Grab a Monorail!
-It’s free to ride the Monorail, and it provides an opportunity for some down time.
+It’s free to ride the Monorail, and it provides an opportunity for some downtime.
 If you can ride the loop around the “Monorail Resorts” of Disney’s Polynesian Village Resort, Disney’s Contemporary Resort, and Disney’s Grand Floridian Resort and Spa, you can get off and explore any of the three resorts.
-Take the Monorail route between the Ticket & Transportation Center and Epcot to enjoy a longer ride and amazing view over Epcot.
+Take the Monorail route between the Ticket & Transportation Center and Epcot to enjoy a longer ride and fantastic view over Epcot.
 This is probably the best free things for kids available.

-- Watch the Electrical Water Pageant from one of the following five resorts: Disney’s Polynesian Village Resort (9:00 pm), Disney’s Grand Floridian Resort and Spa (9:15 pm), Disney’s Wilderness Lodge Resort (9:35 pm), Disney’s Fort Wilderness Resort and Campground (9:45 pm), and Disney Contemporary Resort (10:10 pm).
+- Watch the Electrical Water Pageant from one of the following five resorts: Disney’s Polynesian Village Resort (9:00 pm), Disney’s Grand Floridian Resort and Spa (9:15 pm), Disney’s Wilderness Lodge Resort (9:35 pm), Disney’s Fort Wilderness Resort and Campground (9:45 pm), and Disney’s Contemporary Resort (10:10 pm).
 Times listed are approximate, and the Electrical Water Pageant is weather permitting.
 It is always a good idea to ask at the concierge desk for an updated schedule.

 - Make time for a movie.
 Several resorts have a free “Movie under the Stars” in the evening (weather permitting).
 The best bang for your “no” buck is probably Chip ‘N Dale’s Campfire Sing-a-long at the Campsites at Disney’s Fort Wilderness Resort because you get a visit and sing-a-long with Chip ‘n Dale before the movie is shown.